Fleece to Fashion: Economies and Cultures of Knitting in Modern Scotland

 The venture has been part-funded by the University’s Chancellor’s Fund.
 The ball band design features the Cochno Stone, a Neolithic stone with cup marks located in the vicinity of the farm near Clydebank.

-A pattern book is also in the pipeline, with designers across Scotland contributing their designs for a range of knitted items inspired by the architecture of the University of Glasgow.
+A pattern book is now available, with designers across Scotland contributing their designs for a range of knitted items inspired by the architecture of the University of Glasgow.

-Buy University of Glasgow Wool at our University Shop website.
+Buy University of Glasgow Wool and the book from our University Shop website.

 Curators’ Colloquium on Knitted Textiles: Friday 29 January 2021